What is the RIC?

 Challenges when deploying the RIC

 All the messages coming from the RAN into RIC need to go over the E2 interface.
 However, most developers won’t have a RAN to test the RIC with.
-They therefore need a way to emulate the RAN traffic scenarios in order to test the functions of the RIC.
+They therefore need a way to emulate the RAN traffic scenarios in order to firstly train the xApps and rApps and secondly test the output decisions of the RIC.
 They also need to be able to test in real time, given that much of the RIC’s functionality is performed in real time or near real time.

 Operators need a way to do all of this in a lab environment, before costly network roll-outs and before they then experience troubleshooting problems which could impact the quality of the end user experience.

-The RAN Intelligent Controller requires inputs (source) in order to make decisions which might improve the running of the RAN, it then requires a source to send its RAN changes improvements.
+The RAN Intelligent Controller requires inputs (source) in order to make decisions which might improve the running of the RAN, it then requires a source to send its RAN changes/improvements to.

 TeraVM RIC Test can provide the emulated RAN (the measurements) to the RIC under test and then receive the outputs/decisions from the RIC and modify according to the proposed changes from the RIC.
 This makes it easy to see if changes improve the RAN efficiency.
 This ensures RIC developers can test their RIC effectively.
 The TeraVM is a virtualized test tool that ramps up quickly and can change inputs at ease.